saderlane/PixelTrance/README.md

 ## 🛠 Development Status

 PixelTrance is currently in active development.
-Major systems being built include:
+Major systems and core gameplay are being built.
-- Core trance meter
-- Item interaction logic
-- Multiplayer sync and basic skills

 See the [ROADMAP.md](./ROADMAP.md) for a full breakdown of features and progress.